JackHenry15/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS better handles dynamic data using components to create a smoother user experience
 1. Describe component state.
+An object that holds information that can change over time
 1. Describe props.
+Props are immutable info holders that cannot be changed
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Anything that affects something outside of the scope of the current function being executed. setState updates the components variables and re-renders the component tree.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.